Specialty specific guidance for CESR in Medical Oncology

 - CiP 2 - Delivering the acute oncology take, manage oncological emergencies, provide advice to the other healthcare professionals as part of an Acute Oncology Service (AOS) and manage the AOS team and the palliative care/ end-of-life needs of those with advanced cancer

-- CiP 3 - Providing continuity of care to oncology in-patients to include the effective management of disease and treatment-related complications, medical conditions, the acutely deteriorating patient
+- CiP 3 - Providing continuity of care to oncology in-patients to include the effective management of disease and treatment-related complications, medical conditions, and the acutely deteriorating patient

 - CiP 4 - Working effectively within, and contribute expert opinion to the tumour-site specific multi-disciplinary team meeting (MDT) to inform evidence-based management plans individualised to the needs of each patient, leading discussions where appropriate